 Employers should not only be worried about the lack of productivity or conflict of interest which may be occurring but should also look into the social media aspect of it since almost everyone is nowadays active on social media and tend to use it to vent out their feelings.
 At times, an employee may even take out his anger related to the company over social media.
 Doing so can have damaging consequences for the company which is why the employee monitoring app can be used to ensure that no such issues arise.

 The legal and proper ways through which employee monitoring can occur continue to change.
 Employees are now more aware of what their rights are and are thus not willing to accept being spied on which is why the best idea is to have a social media policy in place which could include the use of an employee monitoring app.
-Now this is definitely different then spying because monitoring is done by allowing the employees to be aware that they are being monitored and so is the work they do.
+Now, this is definitely different than spying because monitoring is done by allowing the employees to be aware that they are being monitored and so is the work they do.
 By doing so, the employee is aware and on board with the idea rather than feeling that the company doesn’t trust him and is thus spying because of it.

 The employee should also feel secure and safe, knowing that their personal data isn’t going to be accessed and that the main purpose of monitoring is so that work related tasks can be monitored.
 Employee data monitoring should not be seen as a cause of conflict between the employer and the employees as this could lead to a hostile environment to occur within the workplace.
 Instead, the act should be one which is collaborative and which strengthens the company and the relationship between the employer and the employee.
 Doing so would ultimately optimize the rights of the employees as well as the reputation of the company for being one which engages with their workers and which takes them into consideration in such matters rather than simply enforcing them without any consensus and cohesion.
 When such practices need to be enforced, they can only be successful if both parties work together.